Skip to content

 In Minnesota, security is regulated by Minnesota PDB.
 A company must hold a Protective Agent Services license, and guards hold a no separate individual guard license — officers are employed under the agency license and must meet the board's training requirements.
 Verify a license through Minnesota PDB — License Holders.

-What makes Minnesota distinct
+What makes Minnesota different

 Minnesota licenses the agency (a Protective Agent license) and certifies its employees, with an unusually specific training regime and a 6,000-hour experience gate to qualify.

-Guard registration and training
+Guards and training

-Armed guards in Minnesota
+Armed guards and firearms in Minnesota

 How to verify a security license in Minnesota